 Our latest coverage

+"Avengers Campus," a new land based on the Marvel franchise, opens at Disney's California Adventure on June 4 and we've got a sneak preview here.
+Visitors to Walt Disney World Resort in Orlando, Florida, will be able to skip temperature checks at the park from May 16.
+The flagship Disney resort in Anaheim, California has just revealed plans for a multiyear expansion called "DisneylandForward."
+Read more about it here.
 On October 1, 1971, Florida's Walt Disney World first opened its gates.
 To mark the milestone, Walt Disney World Resort says it's launching "The World's Most Magical Celebration" starting October 1, 2021.
 And the party will last for 18 months.
 Repeat visits to Disneyland and Disney's California Adventure haven't been possible since the theme parks closed at the start of the Covid-19 pandemic.
 And now, the parks' annual pass program is officially coming to an end.
 Disney Parks announced January 13 that it will cancel annual passes and replace them with a new program.
-Meanwhile, in the United States, Disneyland's Jungle Cruise is getting a 21st century makeover after years of criticism.
+Meanwhile, also in the US, Disneyland's Jungle Cruise is getting a 21st century makeover after years of criticism.
 And officials announced that Disneyland Resort in Anaheim will soon be the first "super" Covid-19 vaccination site in Orange County, California.